Sort on Published Date;

 Gold Coin Mining and Leasing Company—The output is about 60 tons of ore per day, from the 5th, 6th, 8th, 9th and 10th levels.
 Part of this ore is coming from the Dorothy vein and the rest from the main vein.
 It is also understood that the managment will lease the southern portion of the Gold Coin claim near the surface.

-graphic for visual presentation of text The property is situated in the town of Victor and is controlled by the Woods Investment Company.
+The property is situated in the town of Victor and is controlled by the Woods Investment Company.
 F.M.
 Woods is general manager.

 Internet Source Text Link(s) {Found/Seen/Known]: